life plan

 There was a time when every new year felt like a fresh chance—until February hit, and I’d already lost track of half my goals.

-I was stuck in a cycle of overcommitting, underdelivering, and constantly playing catch-up.
+I felt stuck in a cycle of overcommitting, underdelivering, and constantly playing catch-up.
 My personal life felt disconnected from my business efforts.
 I had a vague idea of what I wanted, but no real roadmap to get there.
 Sound familiar?

 That all changed the year I finally committed to planning my life and business a year ahead.
 Instead of reacting to deadlines or winging my schedule, I started creating a vision I could grow into—one that aligned with my values and my business goals.

-Since then, I’ve experienced:
+Since then, I’ve experienced.

 • Better life and business alignment